jasonlws/Csharp.Net.Jwt.Demo/README.md

 # Csharp.Net.Jwt.Demo

 JWT, or JSON Web Token, is a compact and self-contained way for securely transmitting information between parties as a JSON object.
 It is often used in authentication and information exchange scenarios.
-Here’s a breakdown of the basic concepts and usage of JWT:
+Hereï¿½s a breakdown of the basic concepts and usage of JWT:

 ## Key Concepts

-==Structure==: A JWT is composed of three parts: Header, Payload, and Signature.
+Structure: A JWT is composed of three parts: Header, Payload, and Signature.
 These parts are encoded and concatenated with dots (.) as separators.

 ```php
 <Header>.<Payload>.<Signature>
 ```

-==Header==: The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.
+Header: The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.

 ```json
 {